WebDevStudios/NextGen-Public-Uploader/readme.txt

 == Upgrade Notice ==

 * Completely different widget registration method in version 1.8.
 If you use the Widget uploader, you'll probably want to re-add and re-set the gallery.
 * Translators.
 We switched to a new text-domain to align with the WordPress 3.7 translation changes.
+We also provided a pot file to use.

 Before upgrading NextGEN Public Uploader please remember to backup your database and files.